HiLab-git/PyMIC/examples/JSRT2/README.md

-# Heart segmentation from 2D X-ray images
+# Heart segmentation from 2D X-ray images using customized CNN

 ![image_example](../JSRT/picture/JPCLN001.png)
 ![label_example](../JSRT/picture/JPCLN001_seg.png)

-In this example, we show how to use a custormized CNN to segment the heart from X-Ray images.
+In this example, we show how to use a customized CNN to segment the heart from X-Ray images.
 The configurations are the same as those in the `JSRT` example except the network structure.

-The custormized CNN is detailed in `my_net2d.py`, which is a modification of the 2D UNet.
-In this new network, we use a residual connection in each block and only use down-sample the feature maps three times in the encoder.
+The customized CNN is detailed in `my_net2d.py`, which is a modification of the 2D UNet.
+In this new network, we use a residual connection in each block and only down-sample the feature maps three times in the encoder.

 To use the customized CNN, we also write a customized main function in `jsrt_train_infer.py`, where we import a TrainInferAgent from PyMIC and set the network as our customized CNN.

-If you don't want to train the model by yourself, you can download a pre-trained model [here][model_link] and jump to the `Testing and evaluation` section.

 ## Data and preprocessing
-1. Data preprocessing is the same as in the the `JSRT` example.
+1. Data preprocessing is the same as that in the the `JSRT` example.
 Please follow that example for details.

 ## Training
 1. Edit `config/train_test.cfg` by setting the value of `root_dir` as your `JSRT_root`, and start to train by running: